waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 To use "op_initial_db.sh" script:

- * Make sure that the script is executable (it should be) if not; set it to be exectable with:
+ * Make sure that the script is executable (it should be) if not; set it to be executable with:
 ```
     # chmod +x /usr/local/bin/op_initial_db.sh
 ```